 February 11th – Rio De Janeiro, Brazil

-After that we went to a smaller more local party where Diplo Dj’ed a fit for fun.
+After that, we went to a smaller more local party where Diplo Dj’ed a fit for fun.

 February 12th – Rio De Janeiro, Brazil

 The next morning we went on one of his favorite hikes.
 It was a long day.
-We started our adventure for the hike at around noon, and the show was the night at 3:30am.
-The hike involved taking an uber to base of a favela, then we hoped on the back of motorcycle, (we each got our own) took that to the base of the hike, and lastly hiking for a few hours – I sear Diplo ran the whole thing.
+We started our adventure for the hike at around noon, and the show was the night at 3:30 am.
+The hike involved taking an uber to the base of a favela, then we hoped on the back of a motorcycle, (we each got our own) took that to the base of the hike, and lastly hiking for a few hours – I sear Diplo ran the whole thing.
 I could barely keep up.
 I napped so hard somewhere in there.
 We also went back to the sambradrome that night before the show.